Title

 Protein

-Protein is found in every cell, tissue and organ in our bodies.
-When we do not get enough protein, our bodies may produce less of certain immune cells and increase our susceptibility to infections of the respiratory, gastrointestinal and urinary tract.
-Protein foods include chicken, beef, pork, fish, eggs, peanut butter, milk, seeds, beans and nuts.
+Protein is found in every cell, tissue, and organ in our bodies.
+When we do not get enough protein, our bodies may produce less of certain immune cells and increase our susceptibility to infections of the respiratory, gastrointestinal, and urinary tract.
+Protein-rich foods include lean poultry, beef and pork, low-fat dairy products such as milk and yogurt, eggs and fish/seafood.
+Peanut butter, seeds, beans, and nuts and contain some protein.

 Protein Content of Selected Foods